Water supply and sanitation in Namibia: History

-The Goreangab reservoir near Windhoek, looking downstream away from the city.
+The Goreangab reservoir in Windhoek, looking downstream away from the city.

 In Windhoek, groundwater was almost the only source of water for until 1958 when a small surface reservoir, the Goreangab Dam, was built downstream from Windhoek.
 A conventional water treatment plant was also constructed to treat the surface water from this reservoir.
 In 1960 the Gammams Wastewater Treatment Plant was commissioned near Goreangab Dam, discharging treated wastewater downstream of the reservoir.
 Subsequently, industrial and domestic effluents at the wastewater treatment plant were separated.
 The plant treating the domestic wastewater was upgraded so that its effluent could be further treated in the existing water treatment plant.

 The water treatment plant was also upgraded, so that it could further treat the treated wastewater in one train, alongside the existing train for the raw water from Goreangab Dam.
 Thus, the Goreangab Reclamation Plant was born in 1968.
 Its output was blended with water from the city's well field and was delivered as drinking water to the city's residents.
-When the city grew further, the municipality started to receive water from the Von Bach Dam 170 km north of Windhoek commissioned in 1970.
-The 1974 Water Master Plan envisaged The Eastern National Water Carrier to supply water to Namibia's central area from the Okavango River, some 750 kilometers to the north on the Angolan border.
-Construction of the carrier began in the late 1970s in several phases from South to North, first connecting the von Bach Dam to the newly built Omatako Dam further North over a distance of 94 km, and then connecting the Omataku Dam to Grootfontein over a distance of another 300 km.
+When the city grew further, the municipality started to receive water from the Von Bach Dam 70 km north of Windhoek commissioned in 1970.
+The 1974 Water Master Plan envisaged The Eastern National Water Carrier to supply water to Namibia's central area from the Okavango River, some 750 km kilometers to the north on the Angolan border.
+Construction of the carrier began in the late 1970s in several phases from South to North, first connecting the von Bach Dam to the newly built Omatako Dam further north over a distance of 94 km, and then connecting the Omatako Dam to Grootfontein over a distance of another 300 km.
 However, the next and last phase of the scheme connecting Grootfontein to the Okavango River near Rundu was never built.
 The Omatako Dam, completed in 1981, now only receives flood water and is empty most of the time.